 (of which €11,250 are assumed as tax free allowances (TFA) under the special tax regime for foreign executives)

-The residents of Belgium are taxed on their worldwide income in Belgium.
-Non-residents are taxed in Belgium only on their Belgian source income.
+The residents of Belgium are taxed on their worldwide income in Belgium and the non-residents on their Belgian source income.

-Under Belgian tax law, one’s tax residence is governed by several criteria and is generally defined as the place where an individual has his/her permanent home (ie generally where the family is living) or where an individual has his/her centre of economic interest (ie place where an individual manages his/her private affairs).
+Under Belgian tax law, the place of tax residence is governed by several criteria and is generally defined as the place where an individual has his/her permanent home (ie generally where the family is living) or where an individual has his/her center of economic interest (ie place where an individual manages his/her private affairs).

-The Belgian tax code also provides for a rebuttable presumption that an individual is a tax resident of Belgium when he/she is registered in the National Register of individual persons in Belgium.
+The Belgian tax code provides also for a refutable assumption that an individual is a tax resident of Belgium when he/she is registered in the National Register of individual persons in Belgium.
 This registration takes place in the municipality where the individual resides.
-Moreover, the Belgian tax code provides for an irrefutable presumption of tax residency when a married or legally cohabitating family resides in Belgium.
+Moreover, Belgian tax code provides for an irrefutable assumption of tax residency when in case of marriage or legal cohabitation, the family resides in Belgium.

-However, expatriates (certain foreign executives, specialists and researchers) who qualify for the special non-resident tax status continue to be considered tax non-residents during the whole period of their assignment to Belgium (see below 'expatriate concessions').
+However, expatriates (certain foreign executives, specialists and researchers) who qualify for the special non-resident tax status continue to be considered as tax non-residents during the whole period of their assignment to Belgium. (see below 'expatriate concessions').

 Belgian tax law provides for the following four categories of taxable income:

 - Earned income, including employment income, director fees, self-employment income, business income and retirement income